UM-Zabbix/zabbix_api_python/README.md

 ## add-hostgroup.py
 - Script adds hosts to hostgroups based on csv input
 - Give a csv containing hostnames and whether prod or non-prod

+## create-hosts.py
+- Script creates new hosts in Zabbix that are monitored by a proxy group
+- Hosts to add and hostgroup to add them to are defined in the python file